Kaylaesmith1/python-hangman/README.md

 2. The levels could be different.
 It might be better to have the level of difficulty based on the number of letters in the word rather than the number of lives.

-3. As I mentioned in the 'Testing' section, this application was only tested on laptop devices in various browsers.
-This was done deliberately.
+3. As I mentioned in the 'Testing' section, this application was only tested on laptop devices in various browsers, which was done deliberately.
 The app is not responsive nor functions on a mobile phone.
 Since this app is a backend application working through a terminal, I chose to focus on functionality in the terminal.
-This could however be a point of improvement in the future; it would be fun to be able to play the game on a mobile phone.
+This could however be a point of improvement in the future as it would be fun to be able to play the game on a mobile phone.

 ## Deployment to Heroku